lowagner/pynances/README.md

 for this month goes into the "Accumulated anti-savings" mentioned earlier.

-Finally, if you don't know how much a certain category will require, but you need to pay for it no matter what, you should use the "budgetenough" flag.
+Finally, if you don't know how much a certain category will require, but you need to pay for it no matter what, you should use the `budgetenough` flag.
 Very few spending categories should merit this evil tag.
 Things like "bills" however, should.
-If you use "budgetenough," you should not set any "budget" amount.
+If you use `budgetenough`, you should not set any `budget` amount.

 ### Keywords